The Viking Allah and the submerged history of Islam in Europe

 Tuesday 7 April 2015

-A ring with a cryptic inscription in a foreign tongue turns up in the ancient burial site of an enigmatic woman.
+A ring with a cryptic inscription in a foreign tongue turns up in the ancient site of an enigmatic woman.

 It is the kind of mystery that would have excited the imagination of JRR Tolkien.
 But this enigma does not unfold in Middle Earth but in the middle ages.
 The ring in question was unearthed in Sweden and intriguingly contained the Arabic inscription “For/To Allah”.